iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 iModel.js has officially moved up to the [latest stable version](https://www.electronjs.org/docs/tutorial/electron-timelines) of Electron.

+## Increase minimum Node version

+The minimum Node version required for an iModel.js application is `10.16.0`.

 ## 3D Globe Background Map Display

 The background map can now be displayed as either a plane or a three-dimensional globe.
 This is controlled by the [GlobeMode]($common) property of the [DisplayStyleSettings.backgroundMap]($common) associated with a [DisplayStyleState]($frontend) or [DisplayStyle]($backend).